my-graphene/core/README.md

 Support
 -------

-DBXChain Core bugs can be reported directly to the [issue tracker](https://github.com/dbxone/dbxchain/issues).
+RUIChain Core bugs can be reported directly to the [issue tracker](https://github.com/dbxone/dbxchain/issues).

-DBXChain UI bugs should be reported to the [UI issue tracker](https://github.com/dbxone/dbx-ui/issues)
+RUIChain UI bugs should be reported to the [UI issue tracker](https://github.com/dbxone/dbx-ui/issues)

 Up to date online Doxygen documentation can be found at [Doxygen](https://dbx.org/doxygen/hierarchy.html)